tesfayealex/traffic-data-pipeline-and-warehouse/README.md

 ### airflow

-This folder holds airflow dags
+This folder holds airflow dags and sql queries

 ### dbt

-This folder holds queries in dbt
+This folder holds queries in dbt and sql queries

 ### data